From result, admit cards to registration date - Latest updates on JEE Mains, JEE Advanced, NEET, SET, MHT-CET, VITEEE, MET, KCET, APEAMCET, CUCET and other entrance exams

 JEE Advanced

-IIT Kharagpur has commenced the registrations for JEE Advanced on jeeadv.ac.in .
+IIT Kharagpur has commenced the registrations for JEE Advanced on jeemain.nta.nic.in .
 Students can fill the application form till September 20 and pay the application fee till September 21.

 NEET PG